closeio/tasktiger/README.rst

 imports ``tasks.my_task`` as usual.
 A matching route can instead select a different callable for either form of queued task.

+For batch tasks, the callback can return ``TaskDispatch(handler, batch=True)`` instead of a plain callable.
+The handler receives the same list of per-task ``args`` and ``kwargs`` dictionaries as a function decorated with ``@tiger.task(batch=True)``.
+Plain callable results continue to work as before.

 ``enqueue`` accepts the same task options as ``delay``.
 Its ``args`` and ``kwargs`` must be JSON-serializable.
 The name is stored in the existing ``func`` field and is used for unique task IDs and locks.
 Configure the dispatch callback in workers before queueing names that cannot be imported.
-The callback only selects a callable; TaskTiger executes it using the normal runner, timeout, and retry behavior.
+The callback selects a handler and may declare it as a batch handler; TaskTiger executes it using the normal runner, timeout, and retry behavior.
 If the callback raises an exception, the error is not treated as a missing route.

 Configuration